-The analytical framework as well as the empirical methodology proposed in this chapter should be replicable in other settings and in other developing Asian countries, where exposures to covariate natural disaster risks remain uninsured.
-The data sets used in this chapter should well be available in other Asian countries.
-The extended time series of spatiotemporal rich weather data as well as remotely sensed data are available worldwide at high quality and low cost.
-And the high quality, national representative household dynamic welfare data similar to Thai SES data should well be available in the key Asian countries.
-Some examples include repeated cross-sectional household data from Indonesia National Socioeconomic Survey (SUSENAS), available every year from 1990-2010, from Vietnam Household Living Standards Survey (VHLSS), available every 2 years from 2002 to 2010.
+The analytical framework as well as the empirical methodology proposed in this paper should be replicable in other settings and in other developing Asian countries, where exposures to covariate natural disaster risks remain uninsured.
+The data sets used in this paper should well be available in other Asian countries.
+The extended time series of spatiotemporal rich weather data as well as remotely sensed data are available worldwide at high quality and low cost.52 And the high quality, national representative household dynamic welfare data similar to Thai SES data should well be available in the key Asian countries.
+Some examples include repeated crosssectional household data from Indonesia National Socioeconomic Survey (SUSENAS), available every year from 1990-2010, from Vietnam Household Living Standards Survey (VHLSS), available every 2 years from 2002 to 2010.

-This chapter offers an optimistic view of the potentially optimal designs, market viability and impacts of IBRTPs designed at a large nationwide scale.
+This paper offers an optimistic view of the potentially optimal designs, market viability and impacts of IBRTPs designed at a large nationwide scale.
 These results could deviate largely from actual implementation in the real world.
 At least, four key implementation challenges are worth noting.
-First, it could be difficult to establish informed effective demand among clientele with relatively low financial
+First, it could be difficult to establish informed effective demand among clientele with relatively low financial literacy in developing countries.
+Second, the presence of large basis risk could still be possible in some coverage areas.
+Third, cost of marketing and delivery mechanisms of the contract could still be high in developing countries.
+And fourth, the targeted clientele could have financial constraints in paying insurance premium.